Real Name: Unknown - presumably Marko something or something Marko

 Base of Operations: Unknown

-Powers/Abilities: Exceptionally strong, he had also invented a belt that allowed him to generate "anti-gravity" and levitate, and created "x-ray spectacles."
+Powers/Abilities: Exceptionally strong, he had also invented boots and a belt that allowed him to generate "anti-gravity" and levitate, and created "Y-ray glasses" that could see through objects (so he could see inside safes).

 Comments: Marko was created by Edwy Searles Brooks, the creator of Dixon Hawke.
-Created in 1923 he continued to plague Hawke and other law enforcers for fourteen years.
+Created in 1923, he continued to plague Hawke and other law enforcers for fourteen years.
+After his debut in Dixon Hawke Library #116, Marko returned in the following stories:

 He is probably a rewritten version of Brooks' Waldo the Wonder Man, and in turn was rewritten as Norman Conquest.